bisope03/bisope03/README.md

 - :seedling: Exploring Backend web development.

-- :zap: In my free time, I solve problems on leetcode and binarySearch and also like to sketch.
+- :zap: In my free time, I solve problems on leetcode and also like to sketch.

 ---